-Risks are managed where they are created.
-The management of the Group's business groups and units and of Group functions defined as critical is responsible for risk management as part of strategic and operative management in its operations as well as in outsourced functions for which it is responsible.
-The management is also responsible for ensuring that the whole made up of the most important risks remains within the risk-bearing capacity.
-A Risk Champion has been appointed in all business groups, their business units and the most important Group functions.
-In addition, every employee at Posti is responsible for taking risks into consideration in his/her work and for reporting detected risks to his/her supervisor.
+The management of the Group’s business groups and units, operational units and of Group functions is responsible for risk management as part of strategic and operative management in its operations as well as in outsourced functions for which it is responsible.
+In addition, every employee at Posti is responsible for taking risks into consideration in his/ her work and for reporting detected risks to his/her supervisor.

-Internal audit supports the Board of Directors and group management, who are responsible for internal control, in their supervisory duties.
-It also assists the management and organization in the planning and development of internal control.
+Internal audit supports the Board of Directors and Group management, which are responsible for organizing internal control, in their supervisory duty.

-The Business Audit unit, which is responsible for internal audit, reports administratively to the CFO, and with regard to audit operations to the CEO and the Audit Committee.
-Planning, co-ordination, reporting and follow-up are all carried out using the unit’s own resources.
-The unit’s own resources and external resources are used in the realisation of the audit.
+The Internal Audit unit reports administratively to the Chief Financial Officer and functionally to the Audit Committee.
+The unit’s own resources and external resources are used in the execution of the audits.